CAE Reading and Use of English Practice Test 15

 3 D — consumption.
 The meaning of the phrase is that the usage of ink will be reduced.
 ‘Consumption’ is a more formal word for ‘usage’.

 4 B — basis.
 A synonymous phrase would be ‘working on that principle or starting point’.
-The idea is to apply same concept of using a different typeface at a larger scale, not just in one school.
+The idea is to apply the same concept of using a different typeface on a larger scale, not just in one school.

 5 C — Interestingly.
 It is interesting that the question had been brought up before but nothing was done.